IvanCl4udio/users-api-java/README.md

 mvn spring-boot:run
 ```

-## How run this application with a postgresql database and docker-compose ##
+## How to run this application with a PostgreSQL database and docker-compose ##
 Run the following command from root of repository:
 ```bash
 docker-compose up